Please read this page about taking my exams!

 - importantly, you don’t control the order in which those steps are run because you aren’t in control of the thread scheduling. so sometimes, the steps are run in the “right” order, and sometimes they aren’t.

-- synchronization lets us force steps to be executed atomically - without being interrupted.
+- lets us force steps to be executed atomically - without being interrupted.

 - the simplest way to do this is with a mutex - each thread locks the mutex before doing its steps, and unlocks it after.